NetApp/beegfs/roles/beegfs_ha_7_2/docs/override_default_templates.md

 # Override Default Templates
-Most parameters (i.e., NUMA zones) in the default templates used to build the BeeGFS cluster already have variables that allow the values to be specified as described in the getting started readme.
-However, in the case where certain parameters weren't setup with a variable then you can override the templates to add new variables.

 Any templates found in beegfs_ha_7_2/templates/ can be overridden but this should only be done when absolutely necessary to avoid BeeGFS configuration issues.